Dianthus 'Neon Star' PP14,549

 Lavander

-(Lavandula x intermedia),
+(Lavandula intermedia),

 Shasta Daisy

-(Leucanthemum x superbum),
+(Leucanthemum superbum),

 Asiatic Lily